The Cherry People: History

 In the spring of 1969 the band returned to Washington, D.C., adopting a more hard rock sound.
-They took a job as house band at the Silver Dollar throughout the remainder of 1969 and 1970, and worked most nights a week at the Georgetown nightclub, also playing one-off shows at venues including the Greenbelt Armory, the Bladensburg Firehouse, St. Mary’s Church in Landover Hills, St. Ambrose Church in Cheverly, and The Wedge (a teen club in the Bethesda Youth Center in Montgomery County, Maryland).
-On October 19, 1969 the Cherry People headlined the Intercollegiate Music Festival at the Sylvan Theatre on the Mall in Washington in front of a crowd of over 10,000.
-The band also headlined concerts at the Falls Church Community Center in Virginia on March 7, 1970 and the University of Maryland's Ritchie Coliseum on April 30, 1970.
+They took a job as house band at the Silver Dollar throughout the remainder of 1969 and 1970, and worked most nights a week at the Georgetown nightclub, also playing one-off shows at venues including the Greenbelt Armory, the Bladensburg Firehouse, St. Mary's Church in Landover Hills, St. Ambrose Church in Cheverly, and The Wedge (a teen club in the Bethesda Youth Center in Montgomery County, Maryland).
+On October 19, 1969, the Cherry People headlined the Intercollegiate Music Festival at the Sylvan Theatre on the Mall in Washington, D.C., in front of a crowd of over 10,000.
+The band also headlined concerts at the Falls Church Community Center in Virginia on March 7, 1970, and the University of Maryland's Ritchie Coliseum on April 30, 1970.
 They continued playing the Silver Dollar in 1970 as well as a long stint at The Keg throughout 1971 and into 1972.
 Still trapped by the Jerry Gross Productions-Heritage Records contract, the band self-produced a single, "Sea and Me", backed with "Come on Over", and released it on their own label, Hot Cotton (a division of Tracy Records).
 In June 1972, as a result of the five years of constant nightclub work, Rocky Isaac left the band and was replaced by Mike Zack, who in turn was replaced by T.C.
-Tolliver, a drummer from Southeast Washington, D.C. who had previously played with a soul band called J.J. and the Invaders.
+Tolliver, a drummer from Southeast Washington, D.C., who had previously played with a soul band called J.J. and the Invaders.
 Lead guitarist Punky Meadows also left and joined BUX.
 A month later The Cherry People stopped playing.

 After a short break, Chris and Doug Grimes began auditioning musicians at The Keg later that summer and organized a schedule of nightclub dates in Boston, Massachusetts.
-The new lineup consisted of the Grimes Brothers in their previous roles, Tolliver on drums, bassist Mark Hughes from Wheaton, Maryland (born September 13, 1951) who had previously played with Blitz, Rockinghorse and Link Wray, and a guitarist from Camp Springs, Maryland named Chris Noe (born December 5, 1951) who had previously played in Spread Eagle and Black on White.
+The new lineup consisted of the Grimes Brothers in their previous roles, Tolliver on drums, bassist Mark Hughes from Wheaton, Maryland (born September 13, 1951) who had previously played with Blitz, Rockinghorse and Link Wray, and a guitarist from Camp Springs, Maryland, named Chris Noe (born December 5, 1951) who had previously played in Spread Eagle and Black on White.

-The Cherry People left Boston and returned to Washington, D.C. to play at the Keg in December 1972.
+The Cherry People left Boston and returned to Washington, D.C., to play at the Keg in December 1972.
 At this time Noe was replaced by Wayne Tomlinson of Landover Hills, Maryland.
 Throughout 1973 the band played at The Bayou, The Keg, and The Crazy Horse, with appearances from former members Pick Kelly, Mike Zack, and Jan Zukowski.